MakersF/LoLScraper/README.md

 LoLScraper will

  - store the matches as compressed files
- - sleep while waiting for the rate limits, not consuming CPU time
+ - efficient multi threaded architecture minimizes the impact of latency on the download speed
- - avoids pulling matches only from a few players
+ - uniform sampling over the player matches
- - only downloads a match once ( no repetitions )
+ - downloads every match at most once ( guarantees no duplicates)

 ##Configurable
 While the example configuration is extremely short and easy to use, the available options cover all the needs.